 A seasoned campaign veteran, David joins the firm from Hillary for America where he was the Washington, D.C., and PAC finance director.
 His efforts raised a record-breaking $30 million from the D.C. and PAC community during the last election.
 Before joining Hillary for America, David was the Mid-Atlantic finance director for the Democratic Senatorial Campaign Committee, ran the political finance operation of a Fortune 100 global healthcare company and served as the deputy finance director of the Democratic Governors Association.

-David advocates on a wide array of interests, including arts and public health funding coalitions, healthcare organizations and telecom companies.
+David advocates on behalf of a wide range of clients, representing arts and public health funding coalitions, health care organizations and hospitality and telecom companies.
 He also remains active and engaged with the Democratic Party and campaign committees.

-Over the course of his successful career, he has amassed an in-depth network of industry contacts both on Capitol Hill and within the business and association communities.
-David also serves on the firm's Pro Bono Committee.
+Over the course of his career, David has amassed an in-depth network of industry contacts both on Capitol Hill and within the business and association communities.
+He also serves on the firm's Pro Bono Committee.

 Member, Northern Virginia Regional Selection Committee (Jefferson Scholars Foundation at the University of Virginia)